 Giving children freedom over their lunch is a great way to encourage more intuitive eating.

 Every now and again, why not offer a base meal, like pasta, rice, or whole grain wraps and let the children (and the staff) choose what else they want.
-You could try healthy sauces, chopped tomatoes, cheese, salsa, sweetcorn… This approach can be great for those little tots who change up their preferences faster than you can keep up with.
+You could try healthy sauces, chopped tomatoes, cheese, salsa, sweetcorn - the options are endless.
+This approach can be great for those little tots who change up their preferences faster than you can keep up with.

 You can give choices at snack time too.
 How about arranging a fruit or veg platter where the children can make their own healthy choices?